 PCB doesn't stop charging until the voltage reaches 4.35V.
 But the peak voltage of the battery should be 4.2V.

 For the sake of longer battery life, don't leave it charging overnight.
-The advised charging time of one single cell is between 2 to 3 hours.
+The advised charging time of one single 18650 cell in a typical charger is between 2 to 3 hours.

 There are many dangerous goods on sale.
 But people are aware of the potential risks of those goods and take caution.